zotonic/zotonic/doc/ref/scomps/scomp_lazy.rst

+.. highlight:: django
 .. include:: meta-lazy.rst

-lazy
-====

-scomp which shows a 'loader' image and performs onetime actions when loader comes into view.
+Custom tag which adds a 'loader' image to the page and performs a one-time action when loader comes into view.

-:ref:`module-geomap` uses this to load the map javascript once the admin widget has been opened by the user.
+:ref:`mod_geomap` uses this to load the map Javascript once the admin widget has been opened by the user.

 Example::